Emergence of robust memory manifolds

-The self-stabilising nature of the network is evident from $\pmb{\sigma}_2$ : when the size of the evolving population is larger than the frozen population then $\pmb{\sigma}_2$ dynamically boosts the output of the frozen population and suppresses the outputs of the evolving part thereby ensuring that the frozen part can stabilise the evolving part.
-This ensures that the network exhibits a memory manifold over a very wide range of $g$.
+The self-stabilising nature of the network is evident from $\pmb{r}$ : when the size of the evolving population is larger than the frozen population then $\pmb{r}$ dynamically boosts the output of the frozen population and suppresses the outputs of the evolving part thereby ensuring that the frozen part can stabilise the evolving part.
+Consequently, the relative magnitude of the static and dynamic drives behaves as

-Another way to see the stabilisation in the ssRNN is to focus on the spectrum of the state-to-state Jacobian and examine what values of $g$ destabilise the system.
-In the gRNN, larger values of $g$ destabilise the network and lead to chaotic activity.
-Specifically, for a gRNN of size $N$ where the weights have variance $1/N$, the $g$ that destabilises the system is found by solving $\langle (\phi^{\prime})^2 \rangle = 8$.
-A similar condition for the instability of the Jacobian (see Appending \ref{app-ssRNN} for details) in the ssRNN leads to the realisation that the self-stabilisation mechanism effectively rescales the neuronal gain, yielding a lower effective $g$ given by

-The self-stabilisation also allows the ssRNN to implement the memory manifold with just a few neurons.
-Indeed, in Fig. \ref{fig:ssRNN-Jacobian} we see that a ssRNN with $N=50$ has a Jacobian that shows robust frozen stabilisation.
+which is the inverse of that found for the gRNN (eq. \ref{eq:noise_ratio_grnn}).
+From a global geometry perspective, the relation implies that for a fixed $N$, the dynamics of ssRNN is attracted to regions with larger $\mu_{\sigma}$, and thus regions which have relatively fewer frozen neurons.
+This is what allows the network to self-organize to exhibit stable lower-dimensional memory manifolds.
+Furthermore, self-stabilisation allows the ssRNN to implement such memory manifold with typically fewer neurons.
+In Fig. \ref{fig:ssRNN-Jacobian} we see that a ssRNN with $N=50$ has a Jacobian that shows robust frozen stabilisation.